ethereumfollowprotocol/contracts/src/beta/docs.md

 - `getListOpCount`: Returns the number of operations in a list.
 - `getListOp`: Returns a single operation in a list.
+- `getListOps`: Returns all operations in a list.
 - `getListOpsInRange`: Returns a range of operations in a list.
-- `getAllListOps`: Returns all operations in a list.

 If you are using a node without gas limits, you can use `getAllListOps` to retrieve all operations in a list.
 Otherwise, you will need to use `getListOpCount` and `getListOpsInRange` to retrieve the operations in batches.